BuildOnViction/gitbook/faq/products/tomoscan-explorer.md

 <figure><img src="../../.gitbook/assets/Screenshot_2 (1).png" alt=""><figcaption></figcaption></figure>

-When consulting a single transaction, the page lists the following information: - The transaction ID. - The transaction method. - The transaction containing block. - The transaction age. - The transaction sender address. - The transaction recipient address. - The transaction amount in TOMO. - The transaction fee.
+When consulting a single transaction, the page lists the following information: - The transaction ID. - The transaction method. - The transaction containing block. - The transaction age. - The transaction sender address. - The transaction recipient address. - The transaction amount in VIC. - The transaction fee.

 ### [Accounts](https://tomoscan.io/accounts) <a href="#accounts" id="accounts"></a>